michalasobczak/esp8266/README.md

 ## Performance
-At 80MHZ clock speed it reaches 300 vertices per second.
-Changing CPU clock speed to 160 MHZ it yields 600 vertices per second.
+At 80MHz clock speed it reaches 300 vertices per second.
+Changing CPU clock speed to 160 MHz it yields 600 vertices per second.
+Program starts from ```41424``` KB of free heap space and ends with 24792 KB.

 ## Objectives